Loading...

 Portion Control

-Engage in light exercise, like a short walk, after your meal to help your body utilize glucose more efficiently.
+Engage in light activity, such as a short walk, after the meal to help your body utilize the glucose more efficiently.

 healthspan-mbl